jxjo/AirfoilEditor/README.md

 The main building blocks of the App are
 * Model - containing all geometry and math helper routines of an airfoil.
 The model is independent of the UI.
 The different modules are kept in [modules/model](modules/model).

-* UI-Framework - base classes and a little framework to ease the implementation of forms bassed on widgets and diagrams based on artists for the plot tasks.
+* UI-Framework - base classes and a little framework to ease the implementation of forms based on widgets and diagrams based on artists for the plot tasks.
 The base classes are in [modules/base](modules/base)

 * Application - controller and view classes to handle presentation and user interaction - [modules/](modules/)